Everybody has at least one favourite quote.

-Many of the world’s best-known quotes come from the works of well-known writers from various eras, and due to its nature, poetry has become a treasure trove for readers looking for a guiding lyric to carry with them.
+Many of the world’s best-known quotes come from the works of well-known writers from various eras, and due to its nature, poetry has become a treasure trove for poetry book readers looking for a guiding lyric to carry with them.

 Poets seek to observe and explain the human experience and the world around us in great detail and with utmost precision.
 The poignancy of the words in the carefully-crafted stanzas which make up poems is what makes them striking and memorable to poets and non-poets alike.

 In addition to the many popular quotations which are produced by poets in their poetic works, there are also many insightful quotes about the art of poetry itself which have come from various notable figures.

 So, if you’re a self-confessed poetry addict looking to get others interested in poetry, or you’re simply looking for a poetical quote to describe your current situation, we’ve rounded up several of the best quotations from poetry, as well as quotes about poetry to inspire your poetry reading and writing.

 The literary scene and the practice of poetry writing have been around for millennia, so there has been plenty of time for it to produce and circulate poems of all genres and forms.